Your Adventure Travel Blog

 If you are looking for more castles and ruins in Slovakia, then check out this book.
 In his illustrated book, a local gives you inspiration for your visit to the country’s castles.
 I am sure that this will allow you to discover castles that you would not find without this book.

-History of the Spiš Castle
+Slovak History of the Spiš Castle

 At the end of the Iron Age, the Celts founded a settlement along the hill.
 Centuries later, during the Moravian Empire, the first Slavs established a fortified settlement.
 A first castle followed, which even withstood the Mongol invasion.
 Like most fortresses in Slovakia, the Spis Castle became the property of the Hungarian Empire after the end of the Moravian period.
 It changed hands frequently and was constantly developed and strengthened.
 The facility burned down twice in the 18th century and was finally abandoned.
 After the Second World War, the castle was restored until it was declared an UNESCO World Heritage Site in 1993.

-Getting to Spis Castle
+Getting to the sight Spis Castle

 The easiest way to get to the fortress is by car.
 Parking spaces are available on site free of charge.
 Parking along the road to the castle is also possible.